skupperproject/refdog/input/concepts/claim.md

 ---
 body_class: concept
 links:
-  - name: Claim resource
+  - name: AccessToken resource
     url: /resources/claim.html
 ---

-# Claim
+# Access token concept

 <section>

-XXX A verifiable assertion of permission to link to a remote site.
-A claim contains the URL and secret of an existing grant.
+A transferrable authentication token redeemable for a link to a remote site.
+An access token contains the URL and secret of a corresponding access grant.

 </section>